AntoonGa/templator/README.md

 # Templator
 ## A very high-level description of the repos.
-Contains templates for rest FASTapi
+Contains templates simple llm api requests.